ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

     at the time and what it means to you now (assuming that disagreeing on Jira processes triggered that line of thought.
 Don't ever lie!
 Interviewers have a pretty strong bullshit detector)
-*   _Specifics are key; avoid generalizations.
-Give a detailed account of one situation for each question you answer, and use data or metrics to support your example._ That's also extremely important.
+*   "_Specifics are key; avoid generalizations.
+Give a detailed account of one situation for each question you answer, and use data or metrics to support your example_".
+That's also extremely important.
 Don't beat around the bush by being generic.
 You may be in a behavioral interview but you're an engineer still!
 Your interviewer will ask you for specifics if you don't provide them in your first answer.
 Your time is limited so it's best to give those ahead of time.
-*   _Be forthcoming and straightforward.
-Don't embellish or omit parts of the story_.
+*   "_Be forthcoming and straightforward.
+Don't embellish or omit parts of the story_".
+Yup.
 Don't lie please.

 ### 2.2.3.
 Craft &amp; refine your story

-This should be part of your "soft skills" training but it's worth calling out on its own: you should have an answer to the dreaded, classic question: "So why don't you tell me about yourself?".
+This has already been mentioned in the previous section but it's worth calling out on its own: you should have an answer to the dreaded, classic questions:
+"What brings you here?" and "So why don't you tell me about yourself?".

-This is worth investing some time in.
-Look at yourself in the mirror, ask a friend to tell you what they think, and perfect this until you feel confident.
+This deserves special attention.
+Look at yourself in the mirror, ask a friend to tell you what they think, and perfect your answers until you feel confident.

 If you're transitioning from one role to another (say backend to iOS development, or from marketing analytics to engineering), it's worth crafting a